elysianb/vintedget/doc/How-to-Vinted-API.md

 https://www.vinted.fr/items/{itemId}

-From the page body, item information are extracted from a `script` element containing a serialized `itemDto`
+From the page body, item information are extracted from a `script` element containing a serialized `item` and `brand_dto`

-Data are stored in json format.
+Data are stored in stringified json, from Next.js hydration scripts functions like `self.__next_f.push`.
+We need to :
+- extract the stringified json
+- convert it to json object
+- extract `item` and `brand_dto` from the json Tree.

 ### By using API endpoint, but need authentication
 API can be used but endpoint call needs headers for authentication as described in API section above.